sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 Also, anonymizing test import data by hiding sensitive information like names, addresses, email addresses and Stripe keys is highly recommended.

+For anonymising email addresses, we recommend that you use + -aliases of an email address that you have access to (e.g.
+_admin+userId1@example.com_).
+This way, you can use the recover password feature to gain access to the individual accounts.
+Alternatively, you can use the Login as user feature to test anonymised user accounts.

 We recommend that you only use a subset of your data for the test import.
 The purpose of the test migration is to confirm that your extract-and-transform process creates a migration file that is valid and